jinghuazhao/Omics-analysis/README.md

 [EWAS-fusion](https://github.com/jinghuazhao/EWAS-fusion),
 [Mixed-Models](https://github.com/jinghuazhao/Mixed-Models).

 Additional information is given in [a wiki section](https://github.com/jinghuazhao/Omics-projects/wiki/Resources).
 Efforts are warmly welcome to enriched this site, which is a long-term project.
-The template will also be useful for a variety of other traits.
+They will also serve as templates for a variety of other traits.

 ## How to contribute (adapted from [Apress](https://github.com/apress))